Skip to main content

 AML for platform operators is an operating control system, not just signup verification.
-In this article, what is AML means combining KYC or KYB, sanctions and PEP screening, transaction monitoring, documented holds, and a clear SAR escalation owner tied to FinCEN.
+It combines KYC or KYB, sanctions and PEP screening, transaction monitoring, documented holds, and a clear SAR escalation owner tied to FinCEN.
 Place stricter gates where payout reversibility is lowest, allow lower-risk activity with monitoring, and keep records that show trigger, evidence reviewed, reviewer, and final disposition for every exception.

 For platform operators, that matters only when it changes operating decisions in embedded-payments workflows.
 It affects who you onboard, what you verify before funds move, what gets reviewed, and what records explain why a payout was approved, delayed, or blocked.